seelang2/ses-imap/README.md

 SES provides an SMTP server for outbound email; however, it doesn't include any service to process incoming email messages.
 Incoming email is stored in S3 buckets (which can be configured on a per-email-account basis).

 SES-IMAP uses [Imapper](https://www.npmjs.com/package/imapper) as the IMAP server, with [Imapper-Storage-S3SES](https://www.npmjs.com/package/imapper-storage-s3ses) and [Imapper-Auth-S3](https://www.npmjs.com/package/imapper-auth-s3) to access the message data and email account authentication credentials stored in S3.
+It also requires that an AWS Lambda function be set up using [SES S3 Lambda](https://github.com/seelang2/ses-s3lambda) and triggered by an S3 PUT event for the email account(s) configured.

 **NOTE** This module and the storage plugin is still under development and may not be suited to production use.